Home » Holidays Seasonal » Vintage Happy Meal Toy Ornaments

 Use a Pushpin or an Awl

 You may notice that I cut the small suction cup from his feet.
 Jamie used an awl for her project, but I don’t have one—so I used a pushpin!!
-It was perfect for the tiny holes I need for my small screw eyes.
+It was perfect for the tiny holes I needed for my small screw eyes.

 Secure Screw Eye into Action Figures

 After making the tiny hole, I twisted the screw eye into the back of the toy.
-I just googled it, and apparently this is Mighty Mouse from Wendy’s kid’s meal.
+I just googled it, and apparently, this is Mighty Mouse from Wendy’s kid’s meal.

 Add Ribbon for Hanging